westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 > Instructor Note: Before re-starting the class, check for any questions the students may have about the first part of the workshop

+*Algorithm*: A set of steps to accomplish a task.

+Discussion: Ask students to list the steps they follow to achieve an every-day task, e.g. make cheese on toast, commute to work, make a cup of tea.

+*Computer Science Algorithm*:

+- Start with input data
+- Do (complex) calculations
+- Stop when the answer is found

+Good algorithms are:

+1. Correct
+2. Efficient

 ***